Recommended dog aggression books, tools and resources

 DNA testing for dogs

-We like to get DNA tests for our mixed breed dogs because it’s fun and entertaining but there are also legitimate reasons for doing so.
+Many of us like to get DNA tests for our mixed-breed dogs because it’s fun and entertaining, but there are also legitimate reasons for doing so.

 Understanding the predominant breeds in your mixed-breed dog can be useful both for health and behavior reasons.
 To learn more about genetic testing check out our articles Health and Your Mixed-breed Dog: Can Science Predict Future Problems?